About my region – Illawarra New South Wales

 Number and type of farms

-ABS data indicate that in 2014–15 there were 146 farms in the Illawarra region with an estimated value of agricultural operations of $5,000 or more.
+ABS data indicate that in 2018–19 there were 10 farms in the Illawarra region with an estimated value of agricultural operations of $40,000 or more.
 The region contains less than 1 per cent of all farm businesses in New South Wales.

-Contribution of region to state total %
+|Number of farms||% of Region||Number of farms||Contribution of region to state total %|

-Note: Estimated value of agricultural operations $5,000 or more.
-Industries that constitute less than 1 per cent of the region's industry are not shown
+Note: Estimated value of agricultural operations $40,000 or more.
+Industries that constitute less than 1 per cent of the region's industry are not shown.

-Source: Australian Bureau of Statistics
+Source: Australian Bureau of Statistics, Customised report, 2020